Topics Map > Applications & Software > Tableau

 A project leader does not have to be a project owner or administrator.
 In addition to server and site administrators, the full scope of Project Leader permissions is available to users with a Creator or Explorer (can publish) site role.

 - How to request Project Leader for your project:

-We recommend you create an AD group, add members (even if just one member) and provide AD group name in the request stating Project Leader with project name (new or existing).
+We recommend you create an AD security group, add members (even if just one member) and provide AD group name in the request stating Project Leader with project name (new or existing).

 - Here are the actions you are allowed with either Project Owner or Project Leader permission for the project as per the Tableau community article: